 Fuel Surcharge is a Card Transaction Charge

-The fuel business operates at a very low margin, & these transaction charges can’t be absorbed by business operators.
-So, now the transaction charges have been passed on to the customer & the fuel station will get 100% of what the customer pay.
+The fuel business operates at a very low margin, & business operators can’t absorb these transaction charges.
+So, as transaction charges have passed on to the customer & the fuel station will get 100% of what the customer pay.

-Now the transaction charges paid by you on the actual amount is the fuel surcharge which is nearby 2.5% along with little service tax levied.
+The transaction charges paid by you on the actual amount are the fuel surcharge, which is nearly 2.5%, along with a little service tax levied.

 Now look what does this mean;